kirkata-official/sevseg_lib/README.md

-# sevseg_lib
+# Library for seven-segment indicators 📍
-Library for seven-segment indicators
+- To use just download the zip of the project and paste it to your IDE (for example Arduino IDE)